 Click the icons below for quick answers to some of the most common inflation questions.

 Central banks have flooded the banking system with liquidity, and the money supply is outpacing the growth in economic output.
-Plus, central banks have implied that they are willingly staying “behind the curve”.
+The excess money supply should eventually moderate as central banks embark on "quantitative tightening" but it will take time.

 International trade (typically a price equaliser) is losing steam.
 Countries are also seeking to be self-sufficient with essential goods, which could push prices up as countries compete for raw materials.